 The memory care facility, also referred to as 'Life Guidance' units on the plan sheets, will also include a separate kitchen, activity room/library, and terrace.
 The residents will be supervised 24 hours a day in a controlled wing of Building 1 and will not live independently due to security and safety requirements.
 Pursuant to CMC Section 19.20.020, residential care facilities must be a minimum distance of 500 feet from the property boundary of another residential care facility and, if required, must obtain any license issued by appropriate State and/or County agencies and/or departments.
-The proposed facility is more than 500 feet from the property boundary of another residential care facility and the property boundary of another residential care facility and for departments.
-The proposed facility is more than 500 feet from the property boundary of another residential care facility and facility (Sunnyview Retirement Home being the closest at 1 mile).
+The proposed facility is more than 500 feet from the property boundary of another residential care facility (Sunnyview Retirement Home being the closest at 1 mile).
 The project is conditioned to obtain any license, if required, issued by appropriate State and/or County agencies and/or departments.